adamrudolf-becube/cpp-cheatsheet/README.md

 Pointers are frequently used when working with arrays and data structures like linked lists, trees, and graphs.
 Pointers enable you to navigate and manipulate these structures efficiently.
 Even if you use arrays and never see pointers, they are implemented by someone who used pointer for that.

-It is because of the simple arithmetic of pointers: you just need to incremnt and decrement them to jump back and forth in memory to reach different elements, so indexing is practically a slightly smarter wrapper to that.
+It is because of the simple arithmetic of pointers: you just need to increment and decrement them to jump back and forth in memory to reach different elements, so indexing is practically a slightly smarter wrapper to that.

 Not to mention, data in he stack needs to be fixed, so if you have dynamically growing data, you need heap alloaction, so you cannot achieve dynamic arrays without using pointers.
 Of course, this example has its standard wrapper: `std::vector`, so you don't need to implement it yourself with pointers.